hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 ## Clean Skyrim

+You can skip this step if you did not install Skyrim VR yet.

 Delete the following directories:
 1. Open Stem Steam